-We are also developing SuperVent(TM) as a therapy for airway diseases such as cystic fibrosis and chronic bronchitis.
+Our second compound under development is SuperVent(TM).
+We intend to use SuperVent(TM) to treat airway diseases such as cystic fibrosis and chronic bronchitis.
 We deliver SuperVent(TM) to patients using a nebulizer.
-A nebulizer is a device which turns liquid into mist, making it breathable.
-We anticipate using SuperVent(TM) for the treatment of conditions involving by inflammation excessive mucous and injurious oxidation.
+A nebulizer is a device that turns liquid into mist, making it breathable.
+We anticipate using SuperVent(TM) for the treatment of lung conditions involving inflammation, excessive mucous and injurious oxidation.
 Injurious oxidation is a condition where atoms in tissue lose electrons, which can result in damage to the tissue.

 Cystic fibrosis is a progressive, lethal respiratory disease that afflicts approximately 23,000 patients in the United States and a comparable number in Europe.
 Cystic fibrosis is the most common lethal genetic disease among Caucasians.
 Because of this genetic defect, mucus accumulates and clogs the lungs, impairing breathing.
 This can lead to gradual destruction of the lungs of cystic fibrosis patients.
 The inability to clear mucus from the lungs can lead to blockage of the airways in the lungs.
-A new therapy that minimizes the complications of cystic fibrosis could have a major impact on the length and quality of life of its patients.
+A new therapy that is intended to minimize the complications of cystic fibrosis could have a major impact on the length and quality of life of its patients.

-We are conducting clinical trials of Surfaxin(R) for treatment of Meconium aspiration syndrome, acute respiratory distress syndrome and acute lung injury and SuperVent(TM) for treatment of cystic fibrosis.
-We entered into a sublicense agreement for Surfaxin(R) in the territories of southern Europe and Latin America.
+We are conducting clinical trials of Surfaxin(R) for the treatment of respiratory distress syndrome, meconium aspiration syndrome and acute respiratory distress syndrome.
+In addition, we are conducting clinical trials of SuperVent(TM) for treatment of cystic fibrosis.

+In October 1999, we entered into a sublicense agreement and exclusive manufacturing agreement for Surfaxin(R) in the territories of southern Europe and Latin America with Laboratorios Del Dr. Esteve, S.A.

-Surfaxin(R) and SuperVent(TM) are our trademarks.
-This prospectus also includes product names, trademarks and trade names of other companies, which names are the exclusive property of the holders thereof.
+$Surfaxin(R) \ \ and \ \ SuperVent(TM) \ \ are \ our \ trademarks. \ This prospectus \ also includes product names, trademarks and trade names of other companies, which names are the exclusive property of the holders thereof.$